 • Don’t share your personal information.
 Legitimate businesses do not ask for private information such as credit card numbers or bank accounts for coupons or giveaways.
 Any promotional offer that asks for personal information is almost always a scam.

 As we spend even more time online, shopping and socializing, it’s important to take extra precautions to keep your information and family safe.
-If you encounter scams or frauds in the virtual world, or in the real world, please let the BBB know at BBB.org so we can help to better protect consumers.
+If you encounter scams or frauds in the virtual world, or in the real world, please let the BBB know through the Scam Tracker at BBB.org so we can help to better protect consumers.